Pepetritenisgoosenagasty/Pepetritenisgoosenagasty/README.md

 ## I'm a Student and a Developer!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m open-minded and looking forward to working with others
-- 🥅 2021 Goals: Buid awesome projects using MERN stack.
+- 🥅 2021 Goals: Build awesome projects using MERN stack.
 - ⚡ Fun fact: I love learning new things

 ### Connect with me: